Meet Jamie Dawdy

 A Capacity-First Approach

-Jamie's work is informed by both professional expertise and lived experience of recovery.
+Jamie's work is informed by both professional expertise and lived experience.
+This perspective strengthens her commitment to advancing evidence-informed, sustainable approaches to mental health and long-term well-being.
 She brings depth, clarity, and a grounded, human perspective to how meaningful change unfolds over time.

 Her signature belief: lasting change happens when people and systems have the capacity to support it.